Rehabilitation Sciences Academic Division and Research Center

 Upon successful completion of the qualifying exam, the student will be advanced to doctoral candidacy and complete a dissertation.
 The dissertation will be original work examining an important question in rehabilitation science related to the prevention or remediation of disability, and/or the systematic examination of adaptation to functional impairment or societal limitation resulting from a disability.

 Students enrolled full-time in the rehabilitation sciences PhD program may qualify for an annual stipend.
 Support is based upon availability of funds and will be determined by program administration once an application has been recommended for acceptance.
-Funding is provided by the National Institutes of Health1, the Center for Rehabilitation Sciences, various research grants and university endowments
+Funding is provided by the Center for Rehabilitation Sciences and various research grants and university endowments

 Students applying to the School of Health Professions (SHP) professional programs in occupational therapy (MOT) and physical therapy (DPT) are eligible to concurrently apply to the PhD curriculum in rehabilitation sciences through the Graduate School of Biomedical Sciences.
 Students must complete the application requirements for SHP and the graduate school.